Code Contribution¶

 Note

-If you feel that amending and force pushing changes might make it har for a reviewer to detect what was changed/fixed, you can push interim commits.
-See Interim commits to facilitate code review above.
+If you feel that amending and force pushing changes might make it hard for a reviewer to detect what was changed/fixed, you can push interim commits.
+See Multiple Commits above.

 Cherry-Pick Tests¶